Am 6. Januar 2016 wurde Version 22.214.171.1249 des ENow Management Systems veröffentlicht.

 Additional configurations, like logExtFileFlags, logFormat, truncateSize, can be implemented, if required.

 The script runs on Windows Server 2008 R2, Windows Server 2012 and Windows Server 2012 R2.

-Today's virtualization options provide a wide variety to even virtualize business critical enterprise applications.
-Distributed enterprise applications can easily be virtualized but require a proper planning.
-Otherwise you will end up with virtualized SharePoint Server Farm that does not scale well and perform badly.
+Today's virtualization options provide a wide variety to even virtualize business-critical enterprise applications.
+Distributed enterprise applications can easily be virtualized but require proper planning.
+Otherwise, you will end up with virtualized SharePoint Server Farm that does not scale well and perform badly.

 This article will provide information on how to virtualize your production environment properly and will not necessarily cover development environments, as those tend to run in over-committed scenarios anyway.

-The following table provide a simple overview on the SharePoint farm terminology:
+The following table provides a simple overview of the SharePoint farm terminology:

 Never ever start a SharePoint production deployment with a single multi-role SharePoint Server.